 CBD works by interacting with the endocannabinoid system (ECS), an intricate network of neurotransmitters (endocannabinoids) and receptors located throughout the brain and body.
 The ECS is responsible for a range of functions, including immune response, sleep, mood, memory, appetite, reproduction, and pain sensation.
 CBD influences the ECS’ CB2 receptors, which are primarily associated with the immune system, including immune responses such as pain and inflammation.

 CBD stimulates cannabinoid production, helping the ECS, and subsequently, the immune system to work more effectively.
-The result is more efficient healing processes and less pain.

 Just as CBD can affect one person differently than another, the dosage also varies.
 There is no official guidance on dosing.
 However, manufacturers can offer recommendations.

 The amount you take will depend on a few factors, including the severity of the pain and the type of CBD you’re using.
 Your weight, sex, and age can also affect the rate at which your body metabolizes CBD.